mesosphere/dcos-commons/docs/developer-guide.md

 ![image alt text](image_1.png)

 The dependency of the world-pod phase on the hello-pod phase serializes those two phases as described at the top level strategy element.
 Since both hello steps depend on a the hello-pod phase, and not each other, they are executed in parallel.
 The second world-pod instance depends on the first, so they are launched serially.
-You can earn more about the full capabilities of plans [here](#heading=h.9ejmm56erw5h) and [here](#heading=h.5s6jt86ytlqt).
+You can learn more about the full capabilities of plans [here](#plan-execution) and [here](#custom-plans-java).

+<a name="packaging"></a>
 ## Packaging

 A DC/OS service must provide a package definition in order to be installed on a DC/OS cluster.
 At a minimum, a package definition is composed of four files: marathon.json.mustache, config.json, resource.json, and package.json.
 [Examples of all these files](https://github.com/mesosphere/dcos-commons/tree/master/frameworks/helloworld/universe) are provided in the example helloworld DC/OS service.
 A detailed explanation of the format and purpose of each of these files is [available here](https://github.com/mesosphere/universe#creating-a-package).

 ### Universe Package Files At-a-Glance

-For a fully detailed explanation of service packaging [see here](https://www.google.com/url?q=https://dcos.io/docs/1.8/development/create-package/&sa=D&ust=1483456514813000&usg=AFQjCNHW4aNXwZPXJ3MCR_wilsiUScDLkw); below we provide a brief introduction to the required files.
+For a fully detailed explanation of service packaging [see here](https://dcos.io/docs/1.8/development/create-package/); below we provide a brief introduction to the required files.

 * marathon.json.mustache -   A mustache-templated file that provides a Marathon application definition.
 Its mustache elements are rendered by the values present in the config.json and resource.json files.